Algeria flagTransportation & Infrastructure Guide · Algeria

 IDP requiredConversion needed

-Foreign licenses valid 3 months with IDP (required for non-Arabic/French).
-Long-term residents must convert to Algerian license via exam/equivalency.
-Drive on right side.
+Foreign licenses valid 3 months with IDP (required for non-Arabic/French licenses).
+Long-term residents must convert to Algerian license via exam after 1 year.
+Drives on right.